jctvEC/ProjetosVoluntarios-VolunteerProjects/LEIA-ME-README.md

 We count on you, for a better use of the technologies for Education!

-# But what am I going to do, how and where can I build?
+# But what am I going to do, how and where can I contribute?
 If you have this question in your head, we suggest that you first introduce yourself to the community forum , and fill out this [form] ( https://goo.gl/Pz3WNx ) that we will be in touch with as soon as possible.
 And, do not worry if you do not know many terms used in the form, it will only serve to give us greater fitness than you want to do, and where to do it.
 Dái, we can forward you to a leader of some community project, so that you are instructed in what you can and want.

 # I do not know how to use git / github, what now?